SvanBoxel/squaremeter.amsterdam/README.md

 # Squaremeter.amsterdam

 _"Wait, you paid what for that apartment the size of a post stamp?!"_ is for some a commenly heard phrase.
 But what does that all really mean?
 Square meters and and square meter prices can be too abstract in many cases.
-So what if we chance things around and look at what you really get for your hard-earned money?
+So what if we change things around and look at what you really get for your hard-earned money?

 And since we all had a bitterball, stroopwafel, or tompouce at least once in our lifes it might be a good idea to relate it to those items.